Skip to content ↓

 We believe that all students deserve a broad and ambitious English curriculum that inspires a love of the subject and promotes mastery of the reading, writing and verbal communication skills they will need to be successful in the modern world.
 It is important to us that we develop the academic and cultural capital of all our students by giving them supported access to the best that has been written and said: enlightening them and removing barriers to achievement in school and employment.

 We strive to give our students: active and independent reading skills; accurate and compelling written language know-how and confidence in speaking as they move through Key Stage 3 into 4 and beyond.
-The learning journey is sequenced carefully so that all students, as they gain knowledge and skills, will be revisiting and building upon what they have learned in earlier units and previous years.
-It is this ‘spiral curriculum’ and our specialist teachers’ range of innovative methods that help students to remember and put to use what they have learned, as they progress.
+The learning journey is sequenced carefully so that all students, as they gain knowledge and skills, will be revisiting and building upon what they have learnt in earlier units and previous years.
+It is this ‘spiral curriculum’ and our specialist teachers’ range of innovative methods that help students to remember and put to use what they have learnt, as they progress.

 The texts that students are exposed to range from well-loved works from our literary heritage through to the best modern texts.
 Each year students will have quality experience of canonical classics and marvellous modern prose, poetry, drama (including Shakespeare) and awe-inspiring non-fiction.
 We also believe that it is vital that our curriculum exposes our learners to a range of voices, from backgrounds that may be different to their own.
 It is this expanded world view that creates compassionate and intellectually engaged citizens of the world.